 The co-opted member must sign an acceptance of office form.
-He/she can then take their place and join the meeting.
-A register of interests form will also be given.
-This must be returned to the Parish Clerk, or sent directly to the District Council, within three weeks.
+They can then take their place and join the meeting.
+A link to the register of interests form will also be forwarded.
+This must be returned to South Norfolk District Council, within three weeks.
 This document will be published on the District Council's website.

-The Parish Clerk will, within five working days of the meeting, send the new Councillor by email a copy of the Code of Conduct, Standing Orders and Financial Regulations of CPC, as well as a link to the website which contains additional policies.
+The Parish Clerk will, within five working days of the meeting, send the new Councillor a welcome email, comprising of the Register of Interests form and various policies including the Code of Conduct, Standing Orders and Financial Regulations, as well as a link to the website which contains additional policies.
 The dates of future meetings and available training will also be given.

-By accepting office all new councillors will be required to:
+By accepting office all new Councillors will be required to:

-- Undertake training for new councillors, as a minimum.
-However, it is encouraged the councillors attend as many courses as possible, to ensure that councillors have a thorough understanding of the functions and legislature of parish councils; - Use a parish council email address which will be supplied by the parish clerk within three weeks of being co-opted.
-This email address will be published on CPCs
+- Undertake training for new Councillors, as a minimum.
+However, it is encouraged the Councillors attend as many courses as possible, to ensure that Councillors have a thorough understanding of the functions and legislature of parish councils; - Use a Parish Council email address which will be supplied by the parish clerk within three weeks of being co-opted.
+This email address will be published on CPCs website.
+Parish Council email addresses are to be used for all formal

-- website.
-Parish Council email addresses are to be used for all formal Council business and should not be used in any other way; - Ensure they do not make reference to the Council or its services or represent themselves on behalf of the Council on social media without formal permission from the Council to do so.
+Council business and should not be used in any other way.
+Personal email addresses must not be used for Council business;

+• Ensure they do not make reference to the Council or its services or represent themselves on behalf of the Council on social media without formal permission from the Council to do so.